 – Sifu, the fragrances that are coming from your hut are teasing my nose and my mind!
 They are so enchanting that I can't fall asleep after the long hours of meditation!
 Sometimes I feel the aroma of orchids, sometimes the wind brings me the fragrance of milk and sometimes... sifu, do you drink wine???

-The Wuyi Mountain region is the place of 39 peaks, 99 valleys and a river with 9 bends.
+The Wuyi Mountain region is the place of 39 peaks, 99 valleys, and a river with 9 bends.
 The mountain peaks, though not incredibly high, are always shrouded with fog and mist.
 The moisture gets accumulated on the rocky sides of the mountains and then flows down these rocks, to the roots of the tea plants, enriching them with minerals and creating the unique Yan Yun (“rock rhyme") taste for which "Yellow Goddess" Huang Guan Yin Oolong Tea is famous.

-Five times roasted on a traditional wood charcoal fire, this high mountain oolong came out sweet, rich, roasted with a touch of spice and deep floral aroma.
+Five times roasted on a traditional wood charcoal fire, this high mountain oolong came out sweet, rich, roasted with a touch of spice and a deep, floral aroma.
 The taste of the tea changes with each infusion.
 Pleasantly tangy at the beginning soon giving way to sweetness and turns gentle and mild closer to the end.

 195℉ / 90℃

-6g Rinse.
-Then 10sec + 5sec for each subsequent infusion
+6g per 110ml 10sec + 5sec for each subsequent infusion